-Insightly has captured solid market share with a combination of a friendly user interface and a simple implementation.
+Insightly has captured a solid market share with a combination of a friendly user interface and a simple implementation.
 Insightly integrates seamlessly with both Gmail and Outlook.
 Insightly includes Project Management functionality.
 The Projects tab allows users to create milestones, pipelines, and tasks and receive automatic email reminders, all without leaving the CRM.

 Insightly has also created native integrations to MailChimp, QuickBooks Online, and Xero.
 Insightly can pull social media profile information right into the Contact page, so users can get to better know their prospects by viewing LinkedIn profiles, Twitter Posts, public Facebook feeds, and more.

-Nimble was designed for the social media focused user.
+Nimble was designed for social media-focused users.
 Nimble integrates with Gmail and Office 365.

 Nimble connects to social media accounts such as Twitter, Facebook, and Instagram.
 It can also connect to multiple Gmail accounts, including G Suite Gmail.
 Nimble walks a user through exporting contacts from LinkedIn and then importing them into the application.

 In addition to standard CRM activities, contacts’ social profiles, signals and streams can be viewed in Nimble.

 Here is an interview we recorded with Jon Ferrara of Nimble on July 11, 2017:

-Base got its start as a small businesses CRM in 2009.
+Base got its start as a small business CRM in 2009.
 It since has grown into a solution that can be used by enterprises.
 With functionality that includes Lead & Contact management, detailed reporting solutions, and a user-friendly interface, Base is competing on the same playing field as Salesforce and has a price structure to match it.

 Base receives positive reviews for its email and Google integrations as well as its pipeline reporting.
 The Starter version targets small businesses.